Chris Mallinos is a writer, journalist and editor whose work

 has appeared on six continents and in seven languages,

 in publications such as The Guardian, The Washington Post and Canada’s History magazine.

 Chris is always in pursuit of a good story — whether it’s going undercover to investigate human trafficking in Kuwait or

-road tripping along Maine’s stunning coastline.
+hunting for white truffles with a third-generation truffle hunter in Croatia.
 He specializes in vivid, concise and engaging writing that quickly strikes to the core of his subject.
 He values strong narratives and thorough research.

 Chris writes about current affairs, travel, food and culture.